 The majority of the trees (approximately 700,000) in New York City, and its outer boroughs, can be found in New York City’s parks and lining streets, and they are the responsibility of the New York City Department of Parks and Recreation (“NYC Parks Department”), with the remainder belonging to private property owners, or those trees planted along highways, which fall under the jurisdiction of the City Department of Transportation.

-And, considering the sheer volume of trees, and that fact that some of these trees are more than 200 years old, the NYC Parks Department do a pretty good job at maintaining them.
-They have tree wardens, who are trained arborists with advanced degrees, who monitor these trees for damage, rot and disease and then prune, trim manicure or remove those trees that pose a threat to the public.
+And, considering the sheer volume of trees, and the fact that some of these trees are more than 200 years old, the NYC Parks Department does a pretty good job at maintaining them.
+They have tree wardens, who are trained arborists with advanced degrees, who monitor these trees for damage, rot, and disease and then prune, trim manicure or remove those trees that pose a threat to the public.

 Storms have also played a factor, blowing down trees or causing branches to snap, on otherwise healthy trees.

 Finally, there have been trees that fell and caused injury or death, after they had been inspected, and marked for removal, but before the scheduled date.

 Who is responsible for falling trees and limbs?

 Well, if the tree is on private property, it is the owner’s responsibility without question.
 However, with the City or one of its departments, one has to prove that the City failed to exercise reasonable care to maintain these trees.
 Put another way, one must prove that the City knew about the dangerous condition of the tree, or should have known by doing a timely inspection, and failed to take reasonable steps to make the dangerous condition safe.